MPIDR/GWDG-HPC/part1.md

 #### 1.2. ssh to a frontend

-Since the GWDG server uses Ubuntu (16.04.5 LTS), we cannot use Putty for this.
-We must establish the ssh connection "the Linux way".

-In the the Putty terminal, type:
+Since the GWDG frontend servers cannot be accessed from the Internet directly, we cannot use Putty for this.
+To establish an ssh connection to one of the frontend, type the following on the Putty terminal:

 ``` bash
 ssh gwdu102.gwdg.de